The bead model and limit behaviors of dimer models: Introduction and presentation of the bead model

 \section{Introduction and presentation of the bead model}

-We consider the collection of configurations of beads strung on an infinite collection of parallel threads lying on the plane.
+We consider the collection of configurations of beads strung on an infinite set of parallel threads lying on the plane, represented by straight lines indexed by integers.
 A bead configuration on these threads gives a configuration of points on $\ZZ\times\RR$.
 We impose the following constraints on the configurations: